iPhone 13 Pro

 Because the display can slow its refresh to as little as 10Hz, there are significant battery life savings when performing certain tasks.
 For example, battery life expectancy when viewing video has essentially doubled from the previous generation thanks to viewing 30Hz movies at their native frame rate.

-When viewing HDR content, the iPhone can crank its brightness up to 1200 nits.
+The iPhone can crank its brightness up to 1200 nits when viewing HDR content.
 That extra brightness will improve photo and video viewing, especially in bright environments.

 iPhone 13 Pro Cameras